dustproject/dust/README.md

 # DUST

-Dust is our serious attempt at seeding an autonomous world.
+DUST is our serious attempt at seeding an autonomous world.

 ## DUST is live on Redstone mainnet, but still in alpha.

-What you create in Dust is real and permanent.
+What you create in DUST is real and permanent.
 The map and your progress won’t be reset.

-However, Dust is still in alpha and focused on balancing and stability.
+However, DUST is still in alpha and focused on balancing and stability.
 Some parts of the system may evolve, but always with full transparency and a clear path toward decentralization.

 🔒 **Things that will not change anymore:**